-Like the content of your website or intranet, planning and governance is technology agnostic; whether it's SharePoint or another portal or content management platform, the necessity for and the approach to governance is the same.
+Planning and governance is technology agnostic; whether it's SharePoint or another portal or content management platform, the necessity for and the approach to governance is the same.
 Given its technology neutral status in the realm of website and intranet evolution planning and governance is largely applicable to any technology platform and as such is generic to start.
 While generic in nature, there are some components of SharePoint that require specific consideration, and are discussed and addressed by the interviewed subject matter experts and the included case studies.

-"Without proper architecture and governance, I can guarantee you that SharePoint will fail," said Bob Mixon, President of Mixon Consulting, addressing the annual Enterprise 3 conference in San Diego.
+"Without proper architecture and governance, I can guarantee you that SharePoint will fail," said Bob Mixon, President of Mixon Consulting.